 (Fire Service Record for Albert Alfred Saville)

-The blurry image below, I am led to believe, is the Homerton Fire Brigade, but if you know this picture is of another Station, then please let me know.
+The blurry image below, we are led to believe, is the Homerton Fire Brigade, but if you know this picture is of another Station, then please let me know.

 Below is a picture of a group of men from Homerton Fire Station, smiling and proud to be serving their Country, little did they know what fate had in store for some of them just around the corner.